 Following advice ( where necessary ) from appropriate professional agencies ( including Personnel Consultancy and Local Area Office ) gives advice and information to staff, Head Teacher and Governors on pay, contractual and other personnel policies and issues.

-and Governors
+Provides training on financial matters to senior teachers and Governors.

 4.RESPONSIBILITY FOR FINANCIAL RESOURCES